Yankees vs. Cubs Player Props Betting Odds

 Torres Stats

-- Torres has recorded 80 hits with 13 doubles, a triple, 13 home runs and 36 walks.
+- Torres has put up 82 hits with 13 doubles, a triple, 13 home runs and 37 walks.
 He has driven in 36 runs with seven stolen bases.

-- Torres has recorded a base hit in two games in a row.
-During his last five outings he is hitting .200 with a double, a home run, a walk and two RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .316 with a double, a home run, two walks and two RBI.

 Torres Recent Games